KarelPeeters/HwLang/design/design.md

 `def flip_flop(clk: Clock, x: Bool)`

 ### Type conversion

+We don't want _any_ implicit type conversion at all.

 Most types should have a `to_bits` function for serialization and for putting things on busses.